the early 1880s, Jacob and Warren M. Brinkerhoff invented and patented

 13 varieties of a galvanized ribbon barbed wire with saber-type points.
-Most Panhandle

-a wire collector, I purchased several rolls of Brinkerhoff for various reasons.
+Being a wire collector, I purchased several rolls of Brinkerhoff for

-Land Company when they began offering their best farming acreage for sale.
+from the XIT Land Company when they began offering their best farming

-recent construction project here on the Trew Ranch involved fencing
+A recent construction project here on the Trew Ranch involved fencing

 using the old Brinkerhoff wire now older than 100 years.